-From artists to astronauts and writers to politicians, many great Latinx American history makers have inspired the world
+From artists to astronauts and writers to politicians, many great Hispanic history makers have inspired the world

-September is National Latinx Heritage Month, making it the perfect time to introduce the kiddos to historical figures that changed the world.
-After all, celebrating the contributions these Latinx-American heroes have made to our country helps us find unity in our diversity.
-This list includes social activists, scientists, and artists that have made a lasting impact.
+September is National Hispanic Heritage Month, making it the perfect time to introduce the kiddos to historical figures who changed the world.
+After all, celebrating the contributions these Latinx and Hispanic heroes have made to our country helps us find unity in our diversity.
+This list includes social activists, scientists, and artists who have made a lasting impact.

 The Nicaraguan-born Bianca Jagger is a former actress and lifelong human rights activist.
 She founded the human rights foundation that bears her name, which fights to support indigenous people, address climate change and end violence against women and girls.
 In 1981 she was part of a US congressional delegation that chased after a Honduran death squad to liberate 40 captured refugees.

 Jean-Michel Basquiat was an American neo-expressionist artist of Haitian and Puerto Rican descent.
 His art was overtly political, attacking systemic power structures and racism.
 This Latinx hero's work is still shown globally, years after his death, as the themes he tackled still feel relevant today.

 Elizabeth Martinez held many roles during her life—writer, editor, publisher, social activist, and feminist, to name but a few.
 She helped define the Chicana movement and was one of the early voices to discuss overlapping systems of oppression before the term intersectionality became mainstream.
 Martinez’s book 500 Years of Chicano History in Pictures is widely taught in elementary and secondary schools.